-Material risk Risk assessment measures Sustainability risks As sustainability risks are transversal, we measure these risks through the Key Risk Indicators assigned to the classes of risk affected. , and the second Reputational We measure reputational risk using a "Rating Impact Scale" whereby incidents, risk breaches, losses and near misses that may affect our reputation are rated and classified.
+Material risk Risk assessment measures Sustainability risks As sustainability risks are transversal, we measure these risks through the Key Risk Indicators assigned to the classes of risk affected.
+Reputational risk We measure reputational risk using a "Rating Impact Scale" whereby incidents, breaches, losses and near misses that may affect our reputation are rated and classified.
 Strategic risk The profitability of the Company, new business volumes, finance reports, compliance reports and risk management reports are all considered when the Board assesses our exposure to strategic risk.